A collectors' club works with institutions to develop exhibition opportunities for dynamic works of digital art.

 P1xelfool created a very special piece for Season 0, :hau-b (2022), which was also the first work Refraction exhibited in person, during an event we did with Friends With Benefits.
 Not only is the work beautiful, but it’s also important to the collection because it represents the emergence of South American artists within the NFT movement.
 Another collaborative project we did with a founding artist was a show curated by Linda Dounia in partnership with Carnegie Hall’s Afrofuturism Festival in 2022, which focused on matriarchal societies in Africa.

 Many of these artists participated in the iteration of the Refraction Festival that just took place on June 22 at Zero Space in New York.
 It featured a series of musical performances and an exhibition of about 70 artworks.
-The exhibition was designed by Craig Barra, and consisted of a mix of projections, screen-based work, as well as prints—all work that exists in Refraction’s collection.
+The exhibition was designed by Craig Barrow, and consisted of a mix of projections, screen-based work, as well as prints—all work that exists in Refraction’s collection.
 The variety of presentation methods was meant to speak to the specific aesthetic qualities of each individual work.
 The show included Nicolas Sassoon’s “ISLANDS” (2022), created in collaboration with the musician Yu Su.
 It consists of four digital works that can be brought together as one large panorama.
 It was cast across the back of the performance area, where artists including Aluna and LATASHA performed.
 These collaborations between artists and musicians really speak to the ethos of the DAO and its community—we’re blown away by what everyone has contributed, and really looking forward to what comes next.

 —As told to Lauren Studebaker